 Prince Charles biography

-Prince Charles is the oldest son of Queen Elizabeth II and Prince Philip and the heir apparent to the British throne.
+The oldest son of Queen Elizabeth II and Prince Philip, Prince Charles is heir apparent to the British throne.
 Charles has been under public scrutiny his entire life, much of it due to his relationships with women.
 He admitted to adultery with Camilla Parker Bowles during his marriage to Princess Diana, and eventually married her.
-He and Diana had two sons, Prince William and Prince Henry.
+He and Diana had two sons, Prince William and Prince Harry.

-Prince of Wales and philanthropist Charles Born on November 14, 1948, in London, England.
-Prince Charles, the son of Queen Elizabeth II and Prince Philip, ascended the royal hierarchy at an early age.
+Prince Charles was born Charles Philip Arthur George on November 14, 1948, in London, England.
+The son of Queen Elizabeth II and Prince Philip, Charles, prince of Wales, ascended the royal hierarchy at an early age.
 His mother became queen when he was only three after the death of his grandfather King George VI.
 As her oldest child, Charles became the heir apparent to the British throne and received the title of Duke of Cornwall.

 In 1956, Charles went to the Hill House School in West London before heading off to boarding school at the Cheam School the following year.
 In addition to his school work, he had increased responsibilities as he was made the Prince of Wales at the age of nine.
 Beginning in 1962, Charles changed schools again to go to Gordonstoun in Scotland.
 He also studied in Australia during his time there.